vipulnaik/diet-exercise-health/profile-information/health-profile.md

 themselves over time.
 As of 2024, I don't have any ongoing sleep issues (such as difficulty falling asleep, highly restless sleep, etc.)

 ## Other routine elements

-### Bowel movements

-I have daily morning bowel movements.
-Generally, after I wake up and urinate, I spend about 10-15 minutes on the computer catching up on my morning checklist, allowing the pressure to build up, then I have a bowel movement.

 ### Dental routine